cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

   cm-iu user fetch
   cm-iu user create

-This will fetch your cloud credentials from futuresystems and populate them into the yaml config file.
-BEFORE you can do this, make sure you can log into the futuresystems resources, e.g. india.
-You will need a private key present in the VM that the matching public ssh key had been registered to the futuresystems.
+This will fetch your cloud credentials from FutureSystems and populate them into the yaml config file.
+BEFORE you can do this, make sure you can log into the FutureSystems resources, e.g. india.
+You will need a private key present in the VM that the matching public ssh key had been registered to the FutureSystems.
 Additionally you may need to excetue the following beforehand to add your password protected key into the session::